yoanm/Readme/Tests.md

    **Context** base namespace : `Functional\VendorNamespace\ProjectNamespace\BehatContext`

 ## Tests order
- * To have the smaller execution time, run test from faster to slower.
+ * To have the smaller execution time, run tests from faster to slower.
  * Order to run tests :
    * Technical